Bounding the Average Move Structure Query for Faster and Smaller RLBWT Permutations: RLBWT Applications

 \subsection{BWT Permutations}

 A major benefit of length capping is the $O(r)$-time construction in comparison to balancing with $O(r \log r)$-time.
-However, a technicality of Theorem~\ref{thm:amortized} is that it specified being given an unbalanced move structure, required since finding the move structure itself takes superlinear time.
+However, a technicality of Theorem~\ref{thm:amortized} is that it specified being given an unbalanced move structure, required since finding the move structure itself takes superlinear time with respect to $r$.
 That is, given $S$ and $S_\pi$, finding $\SPRED$ in $O(r)$-space requires computing an $O(r \log r)$-time sorting of $S_\pi$ or computing the required predecessor queries in $O(r \log \log n)$-time using a sparse bitvector.
-Based on known lower bounds for comparison based sorting and predecessor queries, it would appear that this problem cannot be solved in linear time and $O(r)$-space for an arbitrary permutation.
+Based on known lower bounds for comparison based sorting and predecessor queries, it would appear that this problem cannot be solved in $O(r)$-time and space for an arbitrary permutation.

 However, various permutations defined by the \RLBWT do benefit from the improved time complexity to construct a length capped move structure.
 Both $\LF$ and $\phi$ as well as their respective inverses $\FL$ and $\phi^{-1}$ can be represented as $O(r)$-space move structures~\cite{nishimoto2021optimal}, where $r$ is the number of runs in the \BWT.
 For $\LF$, it easily follows that $\BWT[i]=\BWT[i+1]$ implies $\LF(i+1)=\LF(i)+1$ and thus its permutation has $r$ contiguously permuted runs.
-For $\phi$, given the properties of \LF, it follows that and thus there are at most $r$ contiguously permuted runs in the permutation of $\phi$~\cite{brown2022rlbwt}.
+For $\phi$, given the properties of \LF, it follows that and thus there are at most $r$ contiguously permuted runs in the permutation of $\phi$~\cite{rindex}.
 Further, these \RLBWT based permutations are formed from a single cycle, allowing us to apply the amortized results of Corollary~\ref{cor:amortized}.

 The properties of $\RLBWT$ based permutations also permit alternative constructions of their corresponding move structure.
-For $\LF$ and $\FL$ it is possible to leverage the properties of the $\BWT$ to find $\SPRED$ in $O(r)$-time and $O(r)$-space.
+For $\LF$ and $\FL$ it is possible to leverage the properties of the $\BWT$ to find $\SPRED$ in $O(r)$-time and space.
+This is since the \LF permutation is determined by the lexicographic order and individual rank of its \BWT characters: once the \RLBWT has been scanned and $S_\pi$ computed, we can obtain $\SPRED$ by iterating over the intervals by order of their corresponding output as computed by lexicographic rank of its \RLBWT character~\cite{brown2023bwt}.
 This allows us to apply the result of Theorem~\ref{thm:amortized} to derive the construction time of a length capped move structure for these permutations.

-\begin{lemma} Given $\RLBWT[0..r-1]$, a length capped move structure for $\LF$ or its inverse $\FL$ can be constructed in $O(r)$-time and $O(r)$-space. \end{lemma}
+\begin{lemma} Given $\RLBWT[0..r-1]$, a length capped move structure for $\LF$ or its inverse $\FL$ can be constructed in $O(r)$-time and space. \end{lemma}